Integrality of noetherian Grothendieck categories: Preliminaries

 \end{Proposition}

 \begin{Proposition} Let $\cG$ be a locally noetherian Grothendieck category.
 Then there is a bijection

 \end{Proposition}

-\begin{proof} The bijection in \cref{ASpecAndPrimeLocSubcats} induces a bijection between $\AMin\cG$ and the set of maximal localizing subcategories among those are prime.
-Hence it suffices to show that for each $\alpha\in\AMin\cG$, $\cX(\alpha)$ is maximal among all proper localizing subcategories of $\cG$.
+\begin{proof} The bijection in \cref{ASpecAndPrimeLocSubcats} induces a bijection between $\AMin\cG$ and the set of maximal localizing subcategories among those which are prime.
+Hence it suffices to show that every maximal proper localizing subcategory $\cX$ of $\cG$ is prime.